-To contact Gabriel directly, please call our office or reach him via email at email@example.com
+To contact Gabriel directly, please call our office at 612-353-4920 or reach him via email at email@example.com

-"Ryan Fish is an associate with Peterssen/Keller Architecture.
-With over 15 years of residential design experience, his projects have been widely published and have received numerous awards, including Home of the Month, RAVE Awards and AIA Minnesota Honor Awards."Read Bio
+"Ryan is an associate with Peterssen/Keller Architecture.
+With over 15 years of residential design experience, his projects have been widely published and have received numerous awards, including Home of the Month, RAVE Awards and AIA Minnesota Honor Awards..."Read Bio

 Prior to joining Peterssen/Keller Ryan worked at several award winning residential firms, including U+B Architecture & Design and Albertsson Hansen Architecture.
 Ryan studied architecture at both the University of Minnesota and the University of Wisconsin and is a LEED AP-certified, licensed architect in the State of Minnesota.
 He was part of the 2017 AIA Leadership Forum.